-The Town of Milton was chartered on 8th day of June 1763 by Governor Benning Wentworth of New Hampshire, it was comprised of 23,040 acres and was made to 62 grantees.
-As far as can be determined the Town was not settled until the end of the Revolutionary War although settlements were encouraged in order to increase the value of the land.
+The Town of Milton was chartered on June 8, 1763, by Governor Benning Wentworth of New Hampshire.
+It was comprised of 23,040 acres and was made to 62 grantees.
+As far as can be determined, the Town was not settled until the end of the Revolutionary War, although settlements were encouraged to increase the value of the land.
 Any records which may have existed of proceedings of proprietors previous to the war have been lost in the Flood of 1927

 The first meeting of which a record has been kept was held in Middletown on August 2, 1786.
-At that meeting a moderator and a clerk were chosen.
-On August 5th it was voted to let out the first division of lots.
+At that meeting, a moderator and a clerk were chosen.
+On August 5, it was voted to let out the first division of lots.
 A tax of one pound and ten shillings was to be paid by each proprietor to defray expenses.

-A meeting was held June 25, 1788 in Manchester, New Hampshire for the purpose of allotting and surveying the 2nd, 3rd and 4th divisions of the undivided land, the first division having been previously let out on August 5, 1786.
+On June 25, 1788, in Manchester, New Hampshire, a meeting was held to allot and survey the 2nd, 3rd, and 4th divisions of the undivided land.
+The first division was previously let out on August 5, 1786.

-By 1795, about 300 settlers were living in Milton, making it difficult to hold Town or religious meetings in private homes.
-However, meetings were held in private homes until 1806 when the voters met at the Town House at Checkerberry Green.
+By 1795, about 300 settlers lived in Milton, making it challenging to hold Town or religious meetings in private homes.
+However, meetings were held in private homes until 1806, when the voters met at the Town House at Checkerberry Green.
 The Town House was built in 1849 and destroyed by fire in 1878.

 West Milton, on the Lamoille River, was the first part of Town to be settled.
-There was an abundance of timber in the area, notably old growth white pine which the English desired for their Navy.
-In the spring, the Lamoille River was high enough to permit schooners as far up as West Milton.
-Lumber, pulpwood and cordwood could be loaded on these schooners and floated to Montreal and foreign markets.
+Timber was abundant in the area, notably old growth white pine, which the English desired for their Navy.
+The Lamoille River was high enough to permit schooners as far up as West Milton in the spring.
+Lumber, pulpwood, and cordwood could be loaded on these schooners and floated to Montreal and foreign markets.
 Early settlers derived most of their income from forest products.

-As the Town continued to grow, the seven waterfalls within the Town provided a valuable source of power for sawmills, gristmills and various other manufacturing industries.
-The first settlers found little open land suitable for raising cash crops so the land had to be laboriously cleared by the primitive methods of the day, mainly by manual labor, aided perhaps by a faithful ox or horse.
+As the Town continued to grow, the seven waterfalls within the Town provided a valuable power source for sawmills, gristmills, and various other manufacturing industries.
+The first settlers found little open land suitable for raising cash crops, so the land had to be laboriously cleared by the primitive methods of the day, mainly by manual labor, aided perhaps by a faithful ox or horse.

-An important cash crop was potash which was obtained from the ashes of burned hardwood logs.
-At this time there was a tremendous demand for potash salts in Europe and this product became one of the few sources of ready cash for the struggling Vermont residents.
-Potash sold for $4 to $5 per hundred weights.
+A vital cash crop was potash obtained from the ashes of burned hardwood logs.
+At this time, there was a tremendous demand for potash salts in Europe, and this product became one of the few sources of ready cash for the struggling Vermont residents.
+Potash sold for $4 to $5 per hundredweights.
 Thus ashes were the first money crops for the early settlers.

 By 1935, most of the available land in Milton was used for farming.
-As new methods of farming were introduced, the number of cows increased, hogs, sheep, and wheat and grain production declined, reflecting the dependence of the farmer on the dairy industry.
+As new farming methods were introduced, the number of cows increased, hogs, sheep, and wheat and grain production declined, reflecting the farmer's dependence on the dairy industry.